talifhaniedward/retail-business-analytics-sql-project/README.md

 ### Key Insight

-**Monitors and Printers generated the highest profit margins**, despite lower revenue volumes.
+Accessories generated the highest profit margins at approximately **35%**, significantly outperforming all other product categories.
+Laptops and Desktops generate the most revenue but have the lowest margins at around **18%**.

 ### Recommendation

-Train sales staff to recommend a Monitor or Printer with every Laptop or Desktop sale.
-These products have the highest profit margins and selling more of them will improve overall profitability.
+Train sales staff to recommend an Accessory with every Laptop, Desktop, or Monitor sale.
+Accessories deliver the highest profit margin of any product category at **35%** selling more of them alongside high-volume products will significantly improve overall profitability without needing to acquire new customers.

 ---